openhab/openhab-docs/developers/ide/eclipse.md

     It may take some time as it updates all SNAPSHOT versions of openHAB.
     :::

 1. If you want to develop a new binding.
-Read about the [skeleton script](../#develop-a-new-binding) to generates the basis for your binding, creating all required files.
+Read about the [Skeleton Script](../#develop-a-new-binding) to generate the base for your binding, creating all required files.

 1. If you need additional libraries see the [Build System](../buildsystem.html) documentation.
 For other libraries supported out-of-the-box check the [Default Libraries](../guidelines.html#default-libraries) on the guidelines page.